richardbsam/richardbsam/README.md

 # Hi there, I'm Richard! 👋

 ## 🌟 About Me
-I'm a passionate Mechanical Engineer turned Software Development student at BYU Idaho, currently honing my skills in building efficient and user-friendly web applications.
-With a background in Mechanical Engineering and over 10 years of experience in CAD design, I've developed a unique perspective that bridges the gap between engineering precision and creative coding.
+I'm a passionate Mechanical Engineer turned Software Development student at Brigham Young University Idaho, currently honing my skills in building efficient and user-friendly web applications.
+With a background in Mechanical Engineering and over 10 years of experience in CAD design, Project Planning, and Scheduling, I've developed a unique perspective that bridges the gap between engineering precision and creative coding.
 I'm also deeply interested in pursuing a career in academics and continuous learning.

 ## 💻 Skills and Technologies
 Here are some of the technologies and tools I work with: